shane-baker-oropeza/configure-ad-infrastructure/README.md

 </p>

 <p>
-<h3>Step 2: Domain Controller (DC-1) Setup: </h3>
+<h3>Step 4: Domain Controller (DC-1) Setup: </h3>

+**Create two VMs (Azure) in the same VNET.
+One will be a Domain Controller, the other will be a Client machine**

+•	Create a VM for the Domain Controller on Azure.

+•	Select Resource Group (Active-Drectory-Lab)

+•	Name it DC-1

+•	Select Windows Server 2022 Datacenter: Azure Edition -x64 Gen2 as the Image

+•	Size (Standard D2s v3 - 2 vcpus, 8 GiB memory)

-Create a Virtual Machine named DC-1 running Windows Server 2022.
+•	Create a username and password for your VM DC-1
-Once created, navigate to the Azure Portal and set the Network Interface (NIC) Private IP address to Static.
-Remote Desktop (RDP) into DC-1 and disable the Windows Firewall to ensure it can respond to connectivity tests.

 </p>
 <br />